 Treatment options for brain aneurysms vary as much as brain aneurysms themselves do.
 Just as two brain aneurysms can differ in size, shape, and location, a patient’s treatment requires individualized assessment and support to find the most appropriate technique.

 Our team has the area’s most experienced surgeons trained in the latest neurosurgical procedures.
 They’re part of our multidisciplinary team of specialists that provides the most comprehensive neuroscience care available in South Texas.

-University Health System is committed to helping prevent and protect against aneurysms and offers a variety of services for at-risk patients.
+University Health is committed to helping prevent and protect against aneurysms and offers a variety of services for at-risk patients.